logos-maker/VST2/README.md

 ![](./gfx/thelay.png)

-# VST2 example code with editor, for Windows and Linux
+# Audio plugin with editor, for Windows and Linux
 Use this as a template if you want a simple way to test out to make a VST plug and try it out.
 The code crosscompiles with 100% identical code to Windows and Linux.